Simeulue parrot: Distribution and conservation status

 This taxon is restricted to Simeulue and Siumat islands off north-west Sumatra.
 Estimates of total population size are uncertain, ranging from 5,000 up to 47,000 birds.
 While there is no current indication of population decline, the Simeulue parrot has been classified as near threatened by the IUCN due to its limited distribution and likely present and future loss of habitat to mining and agriculture.
+It is the only Indonesian parrot species not protected by Indonesian law.